Generic Name: acetaminophen and codeine (Oral route)

 Acetaminophen and codeine oral suspension is used to relieve mild to moderate pain.
 The oral tablets are used to relieve mild to moderately severe pain.

 Acetaminophen is used to relieve pain and reduce fever in patients.
 It does not become habit-forming when taken for a long time.
-But acetaminophen may cause other unwanted effects when taken in large doses, including liver damage.
+But acetaminophen may cause other unwanted effects when taken in large doses, including serious liver damage.
+Although rare, use of acetaminophen has been reported to lead to liver transplantation and death, usually at high doses and when multiple acetaminophen-containing products have been used.

 Codeine belongs to the group of medicines called narcotic analgesics (pain medicines).
 It acts on the central nervous system (CNS) to relieve pain.